 Elevator Modernization (Multi-Phased Project)

-Ongoing program to modernize elevators on the Capitol Campus that is taking place over multiple biennia.
+An ongoing program to modernize elevators on the Capitol Campus that is taking place over multiple biennia.
 Work on different elevators is funded each biennium.

-21-23 Biennium: Temple of Justice, Capitol Court and Isabella Bush ADA Lift
+21-23 Biennium: Temple of Justice, Capitol Court, and Isabella Bush ADA Lift

 Temple of Justice Systems Renewal: HVAC, Lighting, Plumbing and Security Improvements